-Government makes it clear that abolition of section 21 will go ahead
+Government clear that abolition of section 21 will go ahead

 The Government has published a consultation on its plans to abolish Section 21 – the process by which landlords or their agents can reclaim properties without having to state a reason.